 Next Steps

-Comments from GIT Chairs and heads-up to the Environmental Finance Center.
+Comments from GIT Chairs and heads-up to the Environmental Finance Center (completed).

-Discussion with Management Board.
+Discussion with Management Board (ongoing).

+If consensus is reached on creation of a workgroup, the MB and GIT 6 would move forward with membership criteria and workgroup formation.

-Upon approval for the creation of a workgroup, the workgroup’s first order of business would be deciding on which of the proposed activities would be most beneficial to the CBP followed by development of a workplan with clear objectives and linkages to CBP management strategies.
+Development of a workplan with clear objectives and linkages to CBP management strategies and the priorities listed above.